3.4 How to run a voter registration drive

 A lesson or workshop

-A 45 to 60 minute lesson or workshop allows for in-depth conversation, tailored support for young people with SEND or from migrant backgrounds, and places registration in the wider context of political participation.
+A 45 to 60 minute lesson or workshop takes more time to deliver, but allow allows for a more in-depth conversation and places registration in the wider context of political participation.
 A lesson or workshop:

-The Exploring Elections workshop can be delivered in 60 minutes and provides a good overview of why elections matter and how to register to vote.
-You can also find a collection of short workshops/activities in the resource roundup section of this module, which can be delivered separately or combined for a single, longer workshop.
+The Exploring Elections workshops can be delivered in 60 minutes and provide a good overview of why elections matter and how to register to vote.
+You can also find a link to these workshops in the resource roundup section of this module.